 1: Through Ubuntu App Center

-Ubuntu App Center is one of the easy way around to install applications, in the case of Slack first search for it:
+Ubuntu App Center is one of the easy ways around to install applications, in the case of Slack first search for it:

 Next, choose the preferred version, currently, it has two versions one is beta and the other one is stable.
 After the version selection, click on the Install:

-Alternatively, you can search for Slack in the apps menu:
+Alternatively, search for Slack in the apps menu:

 2: Through Slack Deb File